fallcat/ml-notes/README.md

-# ml-notes
+# notes
-Machine learning study notes and code snips
+Notes and code snips for research and studying